Aliases for SLC29A2 Gene

 GeneCards Summary for SLC29A2 Gene

-SLC29A2 (Solute Carrier Family 29 (Equilibrative Nucleoside Transporter), Member 2) is a Protein Coding gene.
-Diseases associated with SLC29A2 include chronic lymphocytic leukemia and hyperglycemia.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and One carbon pool by folate.
-GO annotations related to this gene include nucleoside transmembrane transporter activity.
-An important paralog of this gene is SLC29A3.
+SLC29A2 (Solute Carrier Family 29 Member 2) is a Protein Coding gene.
+Diseases associated with SLC29A2 include Hepatic Adenomas, Familial and Histiocytosis-Lymphadenopathy Plus Syndrome.
+Among its related pathways are Transport of vitamins, nucleosides, and related molecules and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Gene Ontology (GO) annotations related to this gene include nucleoside transmembrane transporter activity.
+An important paralog of this gene is SLC29A1.

 Mediates equilibrative transport of purine, pyrimidine nucleosides and the purine base hypoxanthine.
 Very less sensitive than SLC29A1 to inhibition by nitrobenzylthioinosine (NBMPR), dipyridamole, dilazep and draflazine.